tmoroney/auto-subs/README.md

     pip install -U openai-whisper

-Then choose one of the following to install FFMPEG:
+Then choose one of the following to install FFMPEG (used for audio processing):

     # on Ubuntu or Debian
     sudo apt update && sudo apt install ffmpeg